Yale Center for British Art

-Watercolor, gum, scraping out on medium, slightly textured, cream wove paper, mounted on thick, smooth, cream wove paper
+Watercolor, gum, and scraping out on medium, slightly textured, cream wove paper

 Dimensions: